RStelzle/bundeslaendeR/README.md

 manifesto urls
 - [ ] Add Links to LTW Surveys (see Gesis)
 - [ ] Add Link to State Party Finance data
+- [ ] Fix that one Hamburg State Gov